A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Measurement Methodology

 \subsection{Temporal Aggregation and Analytical Visualization}

-Decoded payloads were aggregated over daily partitions to reconstruct the temporal evolution of Log4Shell-related activity.
-Each decoded record was annotated with its observation date and associated metadata, including source country, source port, and extracted callback characteristics, to enable further analysis.
-Analytical visualizations were generated using Python with Matplotlib and complementary utility packages, as well as MATLAB, to summarize key temporal indicators, including daily exploit incidence, prevalent destination ports, protocol frequencies, and the geographic origins of observed traffic.
-These summaries were used solely to characterize broad behavioral patterns rather than to infer attribution.
-The exact decoding, normalization, and detection pipeline was applied uniformly to extended telescope datasets spanning December 2021 through 2025, ensuring methodological consistency and enabling direct multi-year comparison of global Log4Shell scanning behavior.
+Decoded payloads are aggregated over daily partitions to reconstruct the temporal evolution of Log4Shell-related activity.
+Each decoded record is annotated with its observation date and associated metadata, including source country, source port, and extracted callback characteristics, to enable further analysis.
+Analytical visualizations are generated using Python with Matplotlib and complementary utility packages, as well as MATLAB, to summarize key temporal indicators, including daily exploit incidence, prevalent destination ports, protocol frequencies, and the geographic origins of observed traffic.
+These summaries are used solely to characterize broad behavioral patterns rather than to infer attribution.
+The same decoding, normalization, and detection pipeline is applied uniformly to extended telescope datasets spanning 1 December 2021 to 31 October 2025, ensuring methodological consistency and enabling direct multi-year comparisons of global Log4Shell scanning behavior.